-At the Elmbridge Borough Council’s Annual Meeting held on Wednesday 17 May 2017, Councillor Rachael Lake was formally elected to serve as the Mayor of Elmbridge for the Municipal Year 2017-2018.
+At the Annual Meeting of Elmbridge Borough Council held on Wednesday 15 May 2019, Councillor Mary Sheldon was formally elected to serve as the Mayor of Elmbridge for the Municipal Year 2019-2020.

 If you would like further details about the Mayor or her charities please contact the Mayor's secretary, view the Protocol regarding the Mayor's Office and External Fundraising Activities or look online for the Mayoral programme.